edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 So if for your test it will take X time to meet the condition and the `RunUntilOptions.PredicateCheckInterval` is represented by Y than in the worst case scenario the time to run your test will be close to X + Y.

-**Note**: when debugging it might be useful to set this to a larger period to allow you to step through your code more easily before the check for the condition kicks in and potentially shuts down the test server.
+**Note**: when debugging it might be useful to set the `RunUntilOptions.PredicateCheckInterval` to a larger period to allow you to step through your code more easily before the check for the condition kicks in and, if evaluates to true, shuts down the test server and ends the test.